Last week, Lattice held a roundtable discussion on Building Culture Across Remote Teams with four remote culture experts:

 1. Build remote culture into your overall culture.

 Companies often start thinking about remote culture when they have an employee move away.
-“I think it's very common for companies to kind of slide into remote work,” said Katie Womersley, Director of Engineering at Buffer.
+“I think it’s very common for companies to kind of slide into remote work,” said Katie Womersley, Director of Engineering at Buffer, a fully remote company.
 “Perhaps you have a lead developer on the team needs to move.
 Do we want to lose this key person?”
-This is a pretty natural shift for companies as they scale -- the problem is when these employees shift to remote work without the company’s culture shifting to remote work as well.
+This is a pretty natural shift for companies as they scale — the problem is when these employees shift to remote work without the company’s culture shifting to remote work as well.
 However, with a bit of planning, “You can have [remote workers] as a full part of your company, not an afterthought or a contractor,” said Katie.

 This is particularly important when it comes to teams that are mixed, with some team members being remote and some in-office.
-Often, Laurel Farrer pointed out, this can create conflict and the way to circumvent that is that when you go remote, go all in as a team.
-“The first step is to standardize your tools and processes so that they are the same tools and processes regardless of whether you're working from home, on the road, or in the office.”
+Often, Laurel Farrer pointed out, this can create conflict — especially when it comes to conducting team meetings.
+The way to circumvent that is when you go remote, go all in as a team.
+“The first step is to standardize your tools and processes so that they are the same tools and processes regardless of whether you’re working from home, on the road, or in the office.”